JOIN US AND HELP CELEBRATE 125 YEARS OF IMPACT AT CAMP JEWELL!

-Camp Jewell was founded by the Hartford YMCA in 1901 on the shores of Tunxis Island in Long Island Sound with three tents, cooking utensils, and a pair of rowboats.
-It was named after Colonel Charles A. Jewell, then the Hartford Y’s president, in part because he was the first to contribute $150 toward those supplies for the inaugural year of camp.
-By 1903, 75 boys attended the camp and its now long-standing history was literally in the making.
-In later years Jewell was moved to a larger site in Swanzey, NH where many of the boys took the train and then biked, hiked or rode horseback to the lakeside camp.
+Camp Jewell was founded by the Hartford YMCA in 1901 on the shores of Tunxis Island in Long Island Sound with three tents, cooking utensils and a pair of rowboats.
+It was named after Colonel Charles A. Jewell, the president of the Hartford Y at the time, because he contributed $150 toward those supplies for that inaugural year of camp.
+By 1903, 75 boys attended and its now long-standing history was in the making.
+In later years Jewell moved to a larger site in Swanzey, NH where many of the boys took the train from Hartford and then biked, hiked or rode horseback for the last few miles to the camp.
+Jewell eventually outgrew its lakeside site in Swanzey and moved to Colebrook in 1955 where it has thrived ever since.

-Our history is rich, but it’s the people who have truly made Camp Jewell what it is today.
-Please mark your calendars and join us for a weekend filled with fun, friendship, and celebration!
+Our history is rich, but it’s the people who truly make Camp Jewell what it is today.
+Please mark your calendars and join us for a family camp styled weekend filled with fun, friendship and celebration.
+This will surely be another epic milestone in Jewell’s treasured history!

 Address